ridgesai/abstract-agent-runner/README.md

 - `polyglot`: Algorithmic programming challenges
 - `swebench_verified`: Real-world software engineering tasks

+You can set the environment variable `RIDGES_PRINT_DOCKER_LOGS_TO_STDOUT` to observe Docker logs in realtime.

+You can set the environment variable `RIDGES_INCLUDE_GOLD_PATCH` to expose the solution to the agent, which it can access at the path `/sandbox/solution.diff`.

 ### Agent Implementation

 Your agent file must implement an `agent_main(input_data)` function that: